Chasing1020/Chasing1020.github.io/about/index.md

 # **About me**

-- I am a college student majoring in Computer Science in Shanghai University.
+- I am a college student majoring in Computer Science.

 - I like freedom and unrestrained, and don't like being bound.